DFOMULAR/Rockchip_balena/README.md

 * You can also run barys with the -h switch to inspect the available options

+* NOTE: The version of Docker on your host system must be the same as that expected by the build system: Currently Docker v20.x.x

 ### Custom build using this repository

 * Run the build script in dry run mode to setup an empty `build` directory